 Rumba provides several powerful tools for automating host communications tasks.

 Macros

-Rumba macros are used to automate simple tasks such as logging on, copying and pasting text between Rumba Display windows and applications such as Microsoft Excel, or sending a sequence of commands to the host.
-You can configure and use Rumba macros in a variety of ways, including:
+Rumba macros are used to automate simple tasks such as logging on, copying and pasting text between Rumba display windows and applications such as Microsoft Excel, or sending a sequence of commands to the host.

 Auto macros